top of page

 View friends’ current status and availability.

-Browse public events posted by institutions, organizations, or schools.
+Browse public events posted by institutions or organizations.

 EVENT Discovery